Updates and advice for all students during the current outbreak of coronavirus COVID-19.

 - Respect temporary changes to seating and room configurations implemented to enhance physical distancing

 - Utilise hand sanitisers where available, and wash your hands frequently

 - Use tap and pay rather than handling money

 - Exercise good sneeze/cough hygiene

 Centrelink and part-time study

 If you don't have access to a laptop or desktop device to enable remote learning, you can borrow a University device on loan.
 The University has reconditioned ~130 laptop and desktop devices for student loan.
 These are not new devices but have been reimaged to connect to all University online services.
 Devices will be sanitised prior to pick up.

 To access these devices, please register your interest with the Financial Aid team.
-The team will assess your requirements and connect eligible students to the device deployment team to arrange a pick up time and place, mindful of social distancing protocols.
+The team will assess your requirements and connect eligible students to the device deployment team to arrange a pick up time and place, mindful of physical distancing protocols.
 Devices will include accessories (keyboard, mouse, power cords).